Skip to main content

 Use social stories and personalized narratives

-Stories about characters who navigate separation give your child a framework for their own experience.
+Stories about characters who work through separation give your child a framework for their own experience.
 When a story character who looks like your child, lives in your child's world, and faces the same scary goodbye finds courage—your child absorbs that possibility.
 This is the power of personalized storytelling: it lets children rehearse bravery from a safe distance.

 Strengthen the reunion